javaknows/kevem/README.md

 val txHash = contract.callHello().send().transactionHash
 ```

-For full information and options see the [kotlin DSL](https://kevem.readthedocs.io/en/latest/kotlin-dsl.html) documentation on readthedocs.

 ## Running as a standalone application

+For full standalone execution instructions and options see the [running standalone](https://kevem.readthedocs.io/en/latest/running-standalone.html) documentation on readthedocs.

 Use java 1.8 or greater to execute the `kevem-app-0.1.0-SNAPSHOT.jar` jar